George Barret Sr.: Philip Medows and Views of Richmond and the Thames

 Another patron of Barret was Philip Medows, who was married to Lady Frances Pierrepont, sister of Evelyn Pierrepont, Duke of Kingston.
 Medows was the deputy ranger of Richmond Park, a position he held under Sir Robert Walpole, who had been the Ranger of the Park.
 A print engraved of 1779 by William Watts shows the Richmond Lodge, the residence of William Medows, which suggests that Barret had painted a picture of the building, which is now greatly altered and is known as Thatched House Lodge.
 Barret also painted numerous views of the River Thames in the area of the Terrace on Richmond Hill, some of which might have been commissioned by Medows.
 Sir Joshua Reynolds had a house built for himself close to the Terrace.

 William Constable of Burton Constable Hall

-Documents in the Burton Constable archives record the payment in August 1776 of £63 to Mr Barret the Lansdcape Painter for a Journey from London making drawings and in March 1777 of £63 on account of three Landscape Paintings, Views of Burton Constable.
+Documents in the Burton Constable archives record the payment in August 1776 of £63 to Mr Barret the landscape Painter for a Journey from London making drawings and in March 1777 of £63 on account of three Landscape Paintings, Views of Burton Constable.
 These are still at Burton Constable, one showing the house with parkland in front.
 There is also a portrait of William Constable by Barret in the house.